Skip to main content

 D

-Wand-like white racemes, 12–24 inches (30–60 cm) long, are produced on arching stems in July through August, lasting 3–4 weeks.
-Individual flowers are small, 0.25 inch (6 mm) wide, with numerous stamens.
-The flowers produce a faint musky odor.
-Dark capsular fruits develop on the racemes after bloom.
+Wand-like white racemes 12-24 inches (30-60 cm) long open on arching stems from July through August, averaging 3-4 weeks of bloom.
+Individual flowers are 0.25 inch (6 mm) wide with numerous prominent stamens and emit a faint musky odor that attracts flies and beetles.
+Dark capsular fruits develop on the racemes after bloom and persist into fall.

 Detailed Descriptions